asset-pipe/asset-pipe-client/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/asset-pipe/asset-pipe-client.svg)](https://greenkeeper.io/)

-A client for read an [CommonJS module][commonjs] entry point and uploading it as an asset feeds to- and triggering builds of executable asset bundles in the [asset-pipe-build-server][asset-pipe-build-server].
+A client for reading an asset file entry point and uploading it as an asset feed to a [asset-pipe-build-server][asset-pipe-build-server] and for triggering builds of executable asset bundles in the said server.

 Creating asset bundles with [asset-pipe][asset-pipe] is a two step process.
 The first step is to upload an asset feed to the [asset-pipe-build-server][asset-pipe-build-server].
-On an upload the asset-feed will be persisted and the [asset-pipe-build-server][asset-pipe-build-server] will return the generated filename of the uploaded asset-feed.
+On upload the asset-feed will be persisted and the [asset-pipe-build-server][asset-pipe-build-server] will return the generated filename of the uploaded asset-feed.

 The second step is then to create a bundle out of one or multiple asset-feeds.
-This is done by providing the unique ID(s) of the asset-feeds one want to use to build an asset bundle to the [asset-pipe-build-server][asset-pipe-build-server].
+This is done by providing the unique ID(s) of the asset-feeds one wants to use to build an asset bundle to the [asset-pipe-build-server][asset-pipe-build-server].
 The build server will then create an executable asset bundle out of these asset-feeds and persist this.
 It will respond with the URL to the bundle.

-This client helps with remotly triggering these steps in the [asset-pipe-build-server][asset-pipe-build-server].
+This client helps with remotely triggering these steps in the [asset-pipe-build-server][asset-pipe-build-server].

 ## Installation